looselycoupled/distributed-etl-example/readme.md

 # Overview

-This project contains demonstration scripts for the XBUS-503 Data Wrangling course at Georgetown University.
+This project contains demonstration scripts for the XBUS-503 Data Wrangling course at Georgetown University CCPE.
 These scripts simulate the basics of a distributed ETL system using an Amazon (AWS SQS) Queue to enable multiple worker processes to transform and load data into a MongoDB store.

-This readme assumes that you

 # Setup

-There are three primary concerns for setup of this demonstration.
+There are several steps for setup of this demonstration.
 The user will need to:

 * Install required libraries
 * Create an Amazon Web Services Account
 * Download and configure AWS keys
 * Create an SQS Queue
-* Configure worker.py with the database and collection name
+* Install MongoDB

 ## Install Libraries